 Why study at Leicester?

-Accreditation by the Faculty and the Institute of Actuaries
+Accreditation by the Institute and Faculty of Actuaries

-The University enjoys strong links with the Faculty and the Institute of Actuaries and has developed the programme working closely with them.
-The Faculty and the Institute of Actuaries has accredited the programme.
-This means that if you perform sufficiently well within the examinations you can gain exemption from taking the profession’s current CT 1-8 examinations - the first eight exams towards qualifying as a fellow of the Faculty and the Institute of Actuaries.
+The University enjoys strong links with the Institute and Faculty of Actuaries (IFoA) and this course has been developed in consultation with them.
+The IFoA has accredited the couyrse, meaning that if you perform sufficiently well (obtaining an average of 65% or more) within the module assessments, you can gain exemption from the profession’s current CT 1-8 examinations - the first eight exams towards qualifying as a fellow of the IFoA.